 The Challenges of Living and Working in Chile

-How OnTESOL Prepared You to Teach English in Chile
+How OnTESOL Prepared Me to Teach English in Chile

 The Greatest Lesson Learned While Teaching English in Chile

-What is the Standard of Living in Chile?
+What is the Standard of Living for ESL Teachers in Chile?

-Advice to Teachers Who Are Considering Teaching English in Chile
+Advice to New ESL Teachers Who Are Considering Teaching English in Chile

 However, Latin Americans are warm people and very open.
 You will feel welcome right away and will likely make friends fast.
-Chile, in particular, has fantastic landscapes and places to visit, making this country a great destination.
+Chile, in particular, has fantastic landscapes and places to visit, making this country a great destination to teach English abroad.